 Do you often feel you're anxious for no real reason?

-It makes a big difference in whether or not the onset of your anxiety is due to a sudden event or you have always been an 'anxious type', a worrier, someone for whom the glass is always half-empty, and even on a sunny day you can see the storm clouds ahead.
+It makes a big difference whether or not the onset of your anxiety is due to a sudden event or if you've always been an 'anxious type' - a worrier, someone for whom the glass is always half-empty, and even on a sunny day you can see the storm clouds ahead.

 Is it in your genes?

-If anxiety appears to run in the family it may be that your genetic inheritance- that biological lottery - has set you up for some vulnerability to anxiety.
-That does not mean that you can blame your genes for your constantly being in a state of alarm.
+If anxiety appears to run in the family, it may be that your genetic inheritance - that biological lottery - has set you up for some vulnerability to anxiety.
+That does not mean that you can blame your genes for you constantly being in a state of alarm.
 The story is far more complicated than that.

-Not every timid, shy and anxious child develops into a fearful adult with anxiety.
-Lifestyle factors, parenting and other experiences, as well as your manner of dealing with stressors (stressful events and situations) determine the ultimate outcome.
+Not every timid, shy and anxious child develops into a fearful adult with anxiety problems.
+Lifestyle factors, parenting and other experiences, as well as your manner of dealing with stressors (stressful events and situations), determine the ultimate outcome.

 Your personal development, and here the development of anxiety, depends on...